 If your house is equipped with such a device as pictured, you have probably noticed it plumbed in above or beside your water heater but may have no idea what it is for.
 If so you’re not alone.
 It’s not exactly the rock star of the plumbing world and doesn’t get much attention.
-So let’s […]Read More about Expand Your Knowledge
+So let’s […]Read More about Expansion Tank on Water Pipes Explained

 One of the primary functions of our homes is to provide us with an adequate supply of fresh water for all of life’s necessities.
 From doing dishes and laundry to flushing toilets and taking showers, we use a lot of water.
-So naturally, it can be very distressing to turn on a faucet only to […]Read More about Case of the Low Flow Woes
+So naturally, it can be very distressing to turn on a faucet only to […]Read More about Low Flow Water Woes: Water Pipe Issues?

 Opening the door to the utility closet was like opening a door into a land of make believe, an installation by Walter Mitty!
 The first person who should take blame for the situation is the architect who designed a closet too small to put a furnace and a water heater into.
-The furnace requires three […]Read More about Got my attention
+The furnace requires three […]Read More about Furnace & Water Heater Space too Small

 If you’ve got a bathtub you probably have an overflow, that’s the round disc that prevents the water from overflowing if you fill the bathtub too high.
 Some of these overflows also have the control for the drain plug on a small lever.
-You should check that it is securely fastened by trying to wiggle […]Read More about Check that Tub Overflow
+You should check that it is securely fastened by trying to wiggle […]Read More about Check the Tub Overflow for Leaks

 Looking under the sinks in many older homes it is not unusual to see the original trap on the drain, these were often similar to an “S” on it’s side.
-They are no longer permitted due to their tendency, when draining water from the sink, to finish with a siphon action that can empty the […]Read More about S-traps are obsolete.
+They are no longer permitted due to their tendency, when draining water from the sink, to finish with a siphon action that can empty the […]Read More about S-traps Not Permitted on Drains.

 In the basement of a home from the mid 1800’s there was a heath hazard that no one noticed.
-Buyers, the current owner who had purchased that home six months ago, real estate agents and our clients all walked past this piece of pipe as they anxiously looked for potential issues […]Read More about Lead Water Main is Hazardous
+Various buyers over the years, the current owner who had purchased the home six months before, real estate agents and our clients all walked past this piece of pipe as they anxiously looked for potential issues […]Read More about Lead Water Main Pipe is a Health Hazard